Stewed Chicken and Chickpeas

 But the best thing – all the work you do for this dish is at the beginning, when you brown onion, carrots, celery, and chicken.
 Once you add the rest of the ingredients, you walk away and let it cook until you turn off the stove and add couscous directly to the pot.
 (You could cook the couscous separately, but why?
 It works very well added at the end.)

-Ingredients and Cooking Tips
+Ingredients and Cooking Tips for Chicken and Chickpeas

 Chickpeas, also known as garbanzo beans, are the delicious key ingredient in hummus.
 They have a dense texture and so will remain firm after being stewed.